 ¶ 3 Leave a comment on paragraph 3 0 The narrative of Oxford Town centers on events that took place at the University of Mississippi in 1963.
 “Ole Miss” is located a mile from the town of Oxford, Mississippi, 75 miles south of Memphis, Tennessee.

-¶ 4 Leave a comment on paragraph 4 0 James Meredith, a U.S. Air Force veteran, was the first black student to enroll at Ole Miss.
-Many Mississippians, including Mississipi’s governer Ross Barnett, pledged to keep the university segregated by “whatever means necessary”.
+¶ 4 Leave a comment on paragraph 4 0 James Meredith, an Air Force veteran, was the first black student to enroll at Ole Miss.
+Many Mississippians supported segregation, including Mississippi’s governor Ross Barnett, who pledged to keep the university segregated by “whatever means necessary”.

 ¶ 5 Leave a comment on paragraph 5 0 After it became obvious trouble was brewing, Attorney General Robert Kennedy sent federal marshals to protect Meredith.
 Riots ensued.
 One hundred sixty marshals were wounded and two bystanders were killed.

 ¶ 6 Leave a comment on paragraph 6 0 Dylan sings the song in a matter-of-fact manner that suggests that the narrator is not terribly surprised about what happened.
 He come in to the door, he couldn’t get in/All because of the color of his skin/What do you think about that, my friend”.
 The tune itself, which Dylan described in the liner notes as a “banjo tune”, is happy and jaunty, in ironic contrast to the seriousness of the song’s theme.